-- A. (i) A Force Majeure shall mean any event arising from causes beyond the control of a Party that could not have been overcome or avoided by due diligence of that Party and that causes a delay in or prevents the performance of any obligation under this Agreement, including, but not limited to: - Acts of God; fire; war; insurrection; civil disturbance; or explosion; - Unanticipated breakage or accident to machinery, equipment or lines of pipe despite reasonably diligent maintenance; - Adverse weather conditions that could not be reasonably anticipated; unusual delay in transportation; - 4.
-Restraint by court order or order of public authority; - 5.
-Inability to obtain, after exercise of reasonable diligence, any necessary authorizations, approvals, permits, or licenses due to action or inaction of any governmental agency or authority other than DOE; and - 6.
-Delays caused by compliance with applicable statutes or regulations governing contracting, procurement or acquisition procedures, despite the exercise of reasonable diligence. - (ii) Delay caused in whole or in part by the United States Enrichment Corporation shall not be presumed to be a force majeure event.
+A. (i) A Force Majeure shall mean any event arising from causes beyond the control of a Party that could not have been overcome or avoided by due diligence of that Party and that causes a delay in or prevents the performance of any obligation under this Agreement, including, but not limited to:

+Acts of God; fire; war; insurrection; civil disturbance; or explosion;

+Unanticipated breakage or accident to machinery, equipment or lines of pipe despite reasonably diligent maintenance;

+3. Adverse weather conditions that could not be reasonably anticipated; unusual delay in transportation;

+Restraint by court order or order of public authority;

+5. Inability to obtain, after exercise of reasonable diligence, any necessary authorizations, approvals, permits, or licenses due to action or inaction of any governmental agency or authority other than DOE; and majeure event.

+6. Delays caused by compliance with applicable statutes or regulations governing contracting, procurement or acquisition procedures, despite the exercise of reasonable diligence.

+(ii) Delay caused in whole or in part by the United States Enrichment Corporation shall not be presumed to be a force

-- (iii) Failure to submit a timely Primary Document due to a delay in submission of a related Secondary Document shall not be presumed to be a force majeure event - B. A Force Majeure shall also include any strike or other labor dispute, whether or not within the control of the Parties affected thereby.
-Force Majeure shall not include increased costs or expenses of Response Actions, whether or not anticipated at the time such Response Actions were initiated. - C. The Parties agree that Subsection A.2 (entirely), Subsection A.3 ("delay in transportation" provision only), Subsection A.4 ("order of public authority"), and Subsection A.6 (entirely) above, do not create any presumptions that such events arise from causes beyond the control of a Party.
-KNREPC and EPA specifically reserve the right to withhold their concurrence to any extensions which are based on such events which are not entirely beyond the control of DOE pursuant to terms of Section XXIX (Extensions), or to contend that such events do not constitute Force Majeure in any action to enforce this Agreement. - D. Notwithstanding the provisions of Section XXIX should have known that the event might cause a delay.
+(iii) Failure to submit a timely Primary Document due to a delay in submission of a related Secondary Document shall not be presumed to be a force majeure event

+B. A Force Majeure shall also include any strike or other labor dispute, whether or not within the control of the Parties affected thereby.
+Force Majeure shall not include increased costs or expenses of Response Actions, whether or not anticipated at the time such Response Actions were initiated.

+C. The Parties agree that Subsection A.2 (entirely), Subsection A.3 ("delay in transportation" provision only), Subsection A.4 ("order of public authority"), and Subsection A.6 (entirely) above, do not create any presumptions that such events arise from causes beyond the control of a Party.
+KNREPC and EPA specifically reserve the right to withhold their concurrence to any extensions which are based on such events which are not entirely beyond the control of DOB pursuant to terms of Section XXIX (Extensions), or to contend that such events do not constitute Force Majeure in any action to enforce this Agreement.

+D. Notwithstanding the provisions of Section XXIX (Extensions) hereof, if any event occurs or has occurred that may delay the performance of any obligation under this Agreement, whether or not caused by a force majeure event, DOE shall notify orally EPA and KNREPC within 72 hours of when DOE first knew or should have known that the event might cause a delay.
 Within 10 Days thereafter, DOE shall provide in writing to EPA and KNREPC an explanation and description of the reasons for the delay; the anticipated duration of the delay; all actions taken or to be taken to prevent or minimize the delay; a schedule for implementation of any measures to be taken to prevent or mitigate the delay or the effect of the delay; DOE's rationale for attributing such delay to a force majeure event if it intends to assert such a claim; and a statement as to whether, in the opinion of DOE, such event may cause or contribute to an endangerment to public health, welfare or the environment.
 DOE shall include with any notice all available documentation supporting its claim that the delay was attributable to a force majeure.
 Failure to comply with the above requirements shall preclude DOE from asserting any claim of force majeure for that event.
 DOE shall be deemed to have notice of any circumstance of which their contractors or subcontractors had or should have had notice.